dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (23/06/2025) Gave a keynote at the ICWSM workshop on Misinformation title *The Many Faces of Science Misinformation*

+- (23/06/2025) Co-led the tutorial *Addressing AI Driven Misinformation* at ICWSM 2025

+- (01/06/2025) I was awarded a 1.7M DKK Carlsberg Internationalization Postdoctoral Fellowship!

+- (01/05/2025) Our paper "[Efficiency and Effectiveness of LLM-Based Summarization of Evidence in Crowdsourced Fact-Checking](https://arxiv.org/abs/2501.18265) was accepted to SIGIR!

+- (25/04/2025) Gave an invited talk at the Pioneer Center for AI in Copenhagen titled *Revealing Political Opinions in Large Language Models*

+- (07/04/2025) Gave a research seminar at University of Minnesota titled *Socially Sustainable NLP*

+- (19/11/2024) Gave a DIKU Bits talk at University of Copenhagen titled *LLM Tropes: Revealing Fine-Grained Values and Opinions in Large Language Models*

 - (26/09/2024) Our paper [BMRS: Bayesian Model Reduction for Structured Pruning](https://dustinbwright.com/publication/2024-06-03-bmrs-bayesian-model-reduction) was accepted to NeurIPS as a spotlight paper!

 - (20/09/2024) Our paper [Revealing Fine-Grained Values and Opinions in Large Language Models](https://dustinbwright.com/publication/2024-07-02-revealing-fine-grained-values) was accepted to EMNLP Findings!

+- (09/08/2024) Gave a talk at University of Michigan titled *Revealing Fine-Grained Values and Opinions in Large Language Models*

 - (03/07/2024) Our paper [Efficiency is Not Enough: A Critical Perspective of Environmentally Sustainable AI](https://arxiv.org/abs/2309.02065) was accepted to [Communications of the ACM](https://cacm.acm.org/)!